edlowther/minimization/README.md

 Full details on how to configure an instance of GitLab to run this code will be published here in due course, along with a separate branch containing an alternative version of the software that can be deployed on GitHub.

+WIP:

+- First create an account at GitLab
+- ? configure ssh, only needed if developing project further

 ### References

 For an excellent explanation of the concept of minimisation in this context, please see: